Anil Ambani: Business career

 In 2008 a joint venture worth US$1.2 billion with Steven Spielberg's production company DreamWorks cast Ambani's entertainment business on to a global platform.
 He has contributed to the production of several Spielberg films, including the Academy Award-winning Lincoln.

 Ambani gained notoriety as one of the fastest destroyers of shareholder wealth in the last 100 years with the combined group market cap declining by 90% since the formation of the Reliance ADA Group.

 In early 2019, a court in Mumbai held Ambani in criminal contempt for non-payment of personally guaranteed debt Reliance Communications owed to Swedish gear maker Ericsson.
 Instead of jail time, the court gave him a month to come up with the funds.
 At the end of the month, Ambani was bailed out by his elder brother, Mukesh Ambani.

-In April 2019, three ADAG Companies reached standstill agreement with Franklin Templeton after secured NCD default.
+In April 2019, three ADAG companies reached a standstill agreement with Franklin Templeton after secured NCD default.
 This led to SEBI changing mutual fund regulation of reducing unlisted NCDs exposure to 10% and making standstill agreement void.
 In aftermath, FT India didn't sell the pledged securities and wound 6 debt funds affecting 300,000 investors.

-In February 2020, Anil Ambani was locked in a legal battle with 3 Chinese banks.
+In February 2020, Ambani was locked in a legal battle with three Chinese banks.
 He was asked to set aside US$100 million by the court which led him to make the statement that his net worth is currently zero after considering his liabilities.
-The dispute still rages on with the UK court ordering him to pay the 3 Chinese banks to the tune of US$716 million.
+The dispute still rages on with the UK court ordering him to pay the banks to the tune of US$716 million.